Our Focus on Decarbonization

 In order to meet our science-based target in the face of unprecedented growth, Ball has set two critical goals that must be achieved in order to reduce our absolute emissions by 55% by 2030:

-Click the banner below to learn more about how we are executing our renewable energy and efficiency initiatives.
+Click the sections below to learn more about how we are executing our energy efficieny and renewable electricity initiatives.

 Operating through the lens of Drive for 10 and our EVA® discipline, Ball is committed to utilizing renewable electricity.
 In 2022, Ball successfully secured 28% renewable electricity coverage across all our regions.
 Where possible and financially viable, Ball continues to pursue Virtual Power Purchase Agreements (VPPA) with renewable energy developers to bring new wind and solar to the grid.
 In 2022, Ball received over 285,000 MWh of renewable electricity from a VPPA wind power project in North America, and over 250,000 MWh of renewable electricity in Spain and Sweden.
 Through a recent VPPA announced in May 2022, we expect to receive approximately 600,000 MWh of clean energy each year from a new Texas-based wind energy project.